sss0bbb/scrape_em/readme.md

 ## To Do

-1. clean up main
-2. display progress
+1. display progress
-3. locally cache results? json?
+2. locally cache results? json?
-4. give option for config file definition of args. cmd line can get crowded quickly, especially with long urls
+3. give option for config file definition of args. cmd line can get crowded quickly, especially with long urls